-The history of § 107(2), therefore, does not suggest any non-religious basis for distinguishing between cash housing allowances paid to ministers and those paid to secular employees.
-The Government's arguments to the contrary are based on ex post facto rationalization, rather than historical reality.
-The Congressional purpose may have been to lessen the burden of housing costs, but it was not based on delineation of occupations that require particular housing.
+The history of §107(2), therefore, does not suggest any non-religious basis for distinguishing between cash housing allowances paid to ministers and those paid to secular employees.
+The Defendants arguments to the contrary are based on ex post facto rationalization, rather than historical reality.
+The purpose may have been to lessen the burden of housing costs, but it was not based on delineation of occupations that require particular housing.
 The purpose was to lessen the burden of housing costs for ministers in order to support them in the fight against a "godless and anti-religious world movement."
 Such preferential support for religion constitutes endorsement rather than accommodation.

-The Government, nonetheless, argues that unless all ministers and churches qualify for a particular tax benefit, then the law unconstitutionally discriminates among religious groups.
+The Defendants, nonetheless, argue that unless all ministers and churches qualify for a particular tax benefit, then the law unconstitutionally discriminates among religious groups.
 In other words, according to the Defendants, if the IRS provides benefits to any ministers, then it must also provide preferential benefits to all ministers.
 The Government's argument is perverse in that religious preferences thereby become constitutionally mandatory even if the resulting benefit is unavailable to similarly situated secular taxpayers.

-The Government's argument is even more perverse in the present case.
-The Government first argues that the in-kind parsonage allowance for ministers was enacted in order to give ministers an exclusion similar to the "convenience of the employer" exclusion provided generally to taxpayers.
-The Government proceeds, however, to conclude that if ministers are provided with an exclusion for in-kind housing that creates parity with non-clergy employees, then the exclusion should be extended preferentially to all religious clergy without regard to the in-kind limitation and the requirements of the "convenience of the employer" - but not to non-clergy.
+The Defendants' argument is even more perverse in the present case.
+The Defendants first argue that the in-kind parsonage allowance for ministers was enacted in order to give ministers an exclusion similar to the "convenience of the employer" exclusion provided generally to taxpayers.
+The Defendants proceed, however, to conclude that if ministers are provided with an exclusion for in-kind housing that creates parity with non-clergy employees, then the exclusion should be extended preferentially to all religious clergy without regard to the in-kind limitation and the requirements of the "convenience of the employer."

-The Government engages in bootstrap reasoning by claiming that the exclusion for in-kind housing discriminates among religions.
+The Defendants engage in bootstrap reasoning by claiming that the exclusion for in-kind housing discriminates among religions.
 Even if the in-kind exclusion is deemed equivalent to the "convenience of the employer" exclusion, it is not a promotion of some religions over others because it does not make distinctions between different religious organizations based on any creed or orthodoxy.
 The in-kind limitation, in other words, does not discriminate among religions, even though it may impact religious taxpayers differently, just as secular taxpayers are impacted differently.
 Cf. Droz v.
-Comm'r2 48 F. 3d 120, 124 (9th Cir.
+Commissioner, 48 F. 3d 120, 124 (9th Cir.
 1995).
-See also Eagle Cove Conference Ctr. v.
+See also Eagle Cove Conference Center v.
 Town of Woodboro, 734 F.3d 673, 680-81 (7th Cir.
 2013) (substantial burden must effectively render religious exercise impracticable; burden must be truly substantial, lest it supplant facially neutral laws under auspices of religious freedom).
 By contrast, the Supreme Court's decision in Larson v.
 Valente, 456 U.S. 228 (1982), dealt with demonstrable and deliberate inter-denominational discrimination that did not affect non-religious entities.
-The Larson decision does not hold that denominational preferences can be cured by preferring religion over non-religion.

-The "discrimination" that § 107(2) supposedly addresses is based on faulty reasoning.
-The Government presumes that no logic justifies distinguishing between ministers who receive in-kind lodging and those who receive personal cash allowances.
+The "discrimination" that §107(2) supposedly addresses is based on faulty reasoning.
+The Defendants presume that no logic justifies distinguishing between ministers who receive in-kind lodging and those who receive cash allowances.
 Whether such a distinction makes sense, as Professor Chodorow concludes, it is not a distinction in any event that is unique to the housing needs of ministers.
-What the Government deems to be unfair to ministers is just as "unfair" for non-clergy --the only difference being that ministers were thought to be "caring for our spiritual welfare in the courageous fight against a godless and anti-religious world movement."
+What the Defendants deem to be unfair to ministers is just as "unfair" for non-clergy --the only difference being that ministers were thought to be "caring for our spiritual welfare in the courageous fight against a godless and anti-religious world movement."
 That is not a distinction that justifies preferential benefits for ministers, nor is it a valid constitutional distinction.